 In addition, pursuant to the Exchange Agreement and upon Closing, the unexercised non tax- advantaged options (the "SmartKem Unapproved Options") to purchase SmartKem ordinary shares issued and outstanding were waived and released by the holders in consideration for new options to purchase such number of shares of our common stock equal to the number of shares of SmartKem ordinary shares subject to the relevant SmartKem Unapproved Option immediately prior to the Exchange, multiplied by the applicable Exchange conversion ratio (which was equal to 0.0111907), with any fraction rounded to the nearest whole number.
 The exercise price per share of each such new option is equal to the then-current exercise price of the relevant SmartKem Unapproved Option divided by the applicable Exchange conversion ratio (which was equal to 0.0111907) (rounded to the nearest one-tenth of one cent), except for new options issued to a U.S. person which have an exercise price of \$2.00 per share.
-The new options were issued pursuant to our 2021 Equity Incentive Plan (the "2021 Plan").
-The new options replacing the SmartKem Unapproved Options cover an aggregate of 402,586 shares of our common stock, with options covering 336,557 shares of our common stock having an exercise price of \$2.00 per share.
+The new options cover an aggregate of 402,586 shares of our common stock, with options covering 336,557 shares of our common stock having an exercise price of \$0.001 per share and the options covering the remaining 66,029 shares of our common stock having an exercise price of \$2.00 per share.